 The original restaurant was located at the corner of Pass and Riverside avenue and seated 46 people and was enjoyed by local luminaries like Bob Hope and Bing Crosby.
-Jim Stockton was the promoter and front man for the restaurant with Jack Monroe as the head cook.
 The Smokehouse was so successfull and packed with customers that they soon began looking for a new building.
-The Red Coach Inn on Lakeside Drive was slated to be opened as a nightclub, but city regulations and the owner Danny Kaye's contract with Warner Brothers mean that it never opened as intended and in 1949 the Smokehouse moved to its current location where the Red Coach Inn was built.
+In 1949 the Smokehouse moved to its current location where the Red Coach Inn was built.

 DEEP IN MOVIE HISTORY

 Built beside the world famous Warner Brothers lot in Burbank, California, the SmokeHouse is a favorite hang out for actors, producers, and anyone else in the industry.
 In the 60’s in was common to come in for lunch and find the place filled with costumed cowboy and indian extras having lunch.

 The owners, Lee and Martha Spencer also own The Warehouse Restaurant in Marina Del Rey.

 Follow us on Instagram, twitter and facebook for all upcoming events and specials.